ChrisSidebotham/chrissidebotham.github.io/_posts/2021-02-07-NZXT-H1-Recall.md

 layout: post
 title: News - NZXT H1 Case Recall
 date: 2021-02-07 22:30:00 +0000
 categories: Gaming News NZXT Recall
+comments: false
 ---

 Do you have an NZXT H1 Case?
 If so, make sure you read this post!
 If you are not aware, NZXT created the H1 Case design with a single flaw.... its a fire hazard.